p-mckenzie/p-mckenzie.github.io/_posts/2017-12-1-embedding-bokeh-with-github-pages.md

 layout: post

 # The title of your post
-title: "Embedding Bokeh Plots with Github Pages"
+title: "Embedding Bokeh plots with Github Pages"

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.